Peperomia Obtusifolia Care: Growing The Baby Rubber Plant

 While the leaves hold moisture and the plant has a level of drought tolerance, don’t frequently leave your baby rubber plant dry for long periods, as this will affect growth, and the foliage won’t be so healthy.

-Because Peperomia Obtusifolia plants do not develop an extensive root system, it does not need to be a lot of fertilizer.
+Because Peperomia Obtusifolia plants do not develop an extensive root system, they do not need a lot of fertilizer.

 Peperomia Obtusifolia Soil and Transplanting

-Rich, organically dense potting mix soil is ideal for growing baby rubber plants.
+Rich, organically dense potting mix soil is the best soil for baby rubber plant.

 You can buy cacti pre-mixed soil at the store and add in some organic matter, like a bit of leaf compost, to enhance the baby rubber plant soil.